CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 ### Final word

-It could sound easy to fix like this but theses issues gave me some hard time...
+It could sound like an easy fix, but these issues gave me a hard time...